rarsenault/ARIN-Updater/README.md

   * You will need your Org ID and ARIN POCs for Admin and Technical roles
 * run "python3 ARIN-IRR-Updater.py"

+Could a sufficiently advanced shell script have performe the function?
+Sure could!!

 ## Notes

 If your ORG ID is "MY-ORG", then you need only put "MY-ORG" in each line for the mnt-by object.
 The script will add "MNT-" to your ORG ID for you.